ErgoDox Wireless FAQ

 The Nordic microprocessor used by our keyboards include support for a proprietary Bluetooth extension called Low Latency Packet Mode that allows the connection interval to be as low as 1ms.
 Combined with 1ms of USB polling and 1ms of processing time, it's theoretically possible to achieve total latency around 3ms.
-While this is something that can be added via a firmware upgrade, please note that we have no concrete plans of implementing Low Latency Packet Mode at this time.
-This largely is because our users have not had issues with the current connection interval and latency.
+While this is something that can be added via a firmware upgrade, at the moment there is no concrete plans of implementing it as our users haven't found the current level of latency to be problematic.

 Can I use the keyboard with multiple devices?